DataDog/datadog-agent/Dockerfiles/agent/README.md

 The parameters specific to log collection are the following:

-- `-e DD_LOG_ENABLED=true`: this parameter enables the log collection when set to true.
+- `-e DD_LOGS_ENABLED=true`: this parameter enables the log collection when set to true.
 The agent now looks for log instructions in configuration files.
 - `-v /opt/datadog-agent/run:/opt/datadog-agent/run:rw` : mount the directory we created to store pointer on each container logs to make sure we do not lose any.
 - `-v /opt/datadog-agent/conf.d:/conf.d:ro` : mount the configuration directory we previously created to the container